 It’s not hard to make an infused oil.
 Simply take the fresh part of the plant you wish to use, cut it into small pieces and stuff it in a clean jar.
 Fill the jar with olive oil (coconut oil, jojoba oil, or other healthy organic oils).
 Cover with cloth or loosely fitted lid, and let sit in a non-sunny place for three to four weeks.
 For the first week, using the blade of a table knife, poke through the oil and plant mixture to remove air bubbles.
 After that, just ignore it for about three weeks.

 After three weeks, remove the lid and smell it.
 If it’s as strong as you like, you’re done.
 Another week won’t hurt it.
 Strain the oil from the vegetable matter into another clean jar with a tight-fitting lid, and store in a dark place, with the lid firmly in place.

-To use topically, use a cotton swab, NOT your fingers to apply the oil.
+To use topically, use a cotton swab or clean cloth, NOT your fingers to apply the oil.
 To use internally, use an eye dropper, using only a few drops at a time for whatever ails you.
-You know your body better than anyone else does.
+You know your body better than anyone else.
 Take what you need and no more.

 Remember, the oils and lotions you put on your skin are absorbed into your body, just as if you breathed in their vapor or sipped them in a tea.
 Be careful what you use.

 As largest organ in your body, your skin is your first line of defense against the weather, injury and disease.
 Keep it healthy.